flows-network/github-fork-notifier/README.md

 Fork [this repo](https://github.com/flows-network/chatgpt-github-app/) and customize the code based on your needs.
 Since this function involes three SaaS integrations, so we need to change the code as the following.

+1. GitHub:
+* Replace `alabulei1` with your own personal id；
-1. GitHub: Replace `WasmEdge` and `WasmEdge` with your own GitHub repo you want to monitor for the fork data.
+* Replace `WasmEdge` and `WasmEdge` with your own GitHub repo you want to monitor for the fork data；

 ```
 pub async fn run() {
+    let login = "alabulei1";
     let owner = "WasmEdge";
     let repo = "WasmEdge";